tylrcarr/pro-project-winter-2016/README.md

 ***Be professional and create something worth presenting, even your project is a game or something silly, take this plan seriously, no really, do.
-Remember, you are competing to keep your spot in the Pro program.***

-The more impressive your project the more likely you will receive another Pro invite.
+Remember, you are competing to keep your spot in the Pro program.*** The more impressive your project the more likely you will receive another Pro invite.
 Like the workplace,  SkilStak Pro program is competitive program.
 Those with the best project history and proposals will be given the invites.
 This has nothing to do with aptitude.
 You can be the smartest person in the school and if you do not complete your project deliverables, including this project plan, you're out of Pro, immediately.

-This may seem tough and it is for a reason.
-The workplace has no patience for anything less than professionalism and SkilStak Pro is the place to learn this, not on the job after you've learned it the hard way with more dire consequences.
+This may seem tough.
+It is, for a reason.
+The workplace has no patience for anything less than professionalism and personal responsibility and SkilStak Pro is the place to learn this, not on the job after you've learned it the hard way with more dire consequences.

 ## Overview

-*Every invited Pro student must create a semester project plan repo and complete the [Overview](#overview) and [Objectives](#objectives) sections the by the second week of class or lose their invite immediately*
+*Every invited Pro student must create a semester project plan repo and complete the [Overview](#overview) and [Objectives](#objectives) sections the* ***by the second week of class or lose their invite immediately.***

 ## Objectives